 The Edo Period

 In the Edo Period, with the restoration of Shugen-do, our temple also flourished again.
 In 1652, Kannon-do Hall was built.
-During the Manji Period (1658-1661) the main hall was repaired, and the current stone bride under the main hall was built.
-Also, Yukitaka Okabe, the second lord of Kishiwada Domain, donated new rice paddy field.
-More and more people came to show their profound faith.
-In 1720, the main hall was rebuilt and Yukiyasu Meshino, a wealthy merchant in Sano Domain, donated stone lanterns and Annen Hoshi complied a chronicle of the temple.
-In 1793, Nagatomo Okabe, the eighth lord of Kishiwada Domain, donated stone lanterns, and ancestral tablets of the Okabe family were installed.
-Also, there are stone lanterns and milestones donated by devotees from Yamato Kishu area, Edo, Osaka, Sakai, and Kishiwada.
-From this, we can understand how religious people at that time were.
-In 1849, “Katsurei Zakki”, which is the only historical material about Katsuragi Shugen-do in existence, was written by Chikou at this temple.
+During the Manji Period (1658-1661) the main hall was repaired, and the current stone bridge at the base of the main hall was built.
+More and more people came to show their profound faith, including Yukitaka Okabe, second lord of Kishiwada Domain, who donated rice paddy fields to the temple.
+In 1720, when the main hall was rebuilt, Yukiyasu Meshino, a wealthy merchant in Sano Domain, donated stone lanterns and Annen Hoshi com-piled a chronicle of the temple’s history.
+In 1793, Nagatomo Okabe, the eighth lord of Ki-shiwada Domain, donated stone lanterns, and ancestral tablets of the Okabe family were in-stalled.
+There are stone lanterns and milestones donated by devotees from Yamato Kishu, Edo, Osaka, Sakai, and Kishiwada regions, showing just how widespread devotion to Mt.
+Inunaki had become.
+In 1849, “Katsurei Zakki”, the only sur-viving historical document about Katsuragi Shugen-do, was written by Chikou at this tem-ple.

 At present day